ghostiam/binstruct/README.md

 func (*test) MethodName(r binstruct.Reader) (FieldType, error) {}
 ```

-See the tests and sample files for more information.
+See the tests and examples for more information.

 # License